wtsi-hgi/irobot/README.md

 If the respective authentication handler cannot authenticate the payload it's given (or no `Authorization` header exists), a `401 Unauthorized` response will be returned.
-If the payload can be authenticated, but the user does not have the necessary access to the requested resource, a `403 Forbidden` response will be returned.
+If the payload can be authenticated, but the user (that is, the iRODS account under which iRobot operates) does not have the necessary access to the requested resource, a `403 Forbidden` response will be returned.

 ### Precache Failure